khalyomede/state-reflection.guide/source/explanation/index.md

 ---
 extends: _layouts.main
 section: body
-title: Explaination — State Reflection
+title: Explanation — State Reflection
 description: State Reflection principles explained.
 ---

-# Explaination
+# Explanation

 A command must be followed by at least one (or more) query.